chainguard-dev/edu/content/chainguard/migration-guides/porting-apps-to-chainguard/index.md

 ---
 title: "How to Port a Sample Application to Chainguard Images"
-linktitle: "Tutorial: Porting a Sample Application"
+linktitle: "Porting a Sample Application"
 type: "article"
 description: "This article works through porting a small but complete application to use Chainguard Images.
 As we'll see, this is relatively straightforward, but it is important to be aware of some of the